AAAR-1.0: Assessing AI's Potential to Assist Research

 Crafting a correct scientific equation in paper writing or validating an equation in paper reviewing is challenging, as it requires a thorough understanding of an algorithm or the intricate relationships among numerous variables.
 Directly prompting LLMs to generate equations proves overly demanding.
-Therefore, this work formulates \textbf{\ColoredEQ} (Figure~\ref{fig:intro_three_tasks}) as as a multiple-choice equation inference task based on contextual cues, curated as follows.
+Therefore, this work formulates \textbf{\ColoredEQ} (Figure~\ref{fig:intro_three_tasks}) as a binary inference task.\footnote{\tasknameequation~also facilitates a multiple-choice QA setting; while we find a binary inference is more challenging for LLMs.}

 \paragraph{\ding{172} Data crawling and cleaning.}